 A well-known Stanford psychologist, Dr. Carol Dweck, studied student achievement for a couple of decades.
 She discovered that students fell into two groups.
 In the first group were those with what she called a fixed mindset.
 That is, they viewed intelligence and other abilities as something they’re born with and can’t change.
 The other group had what she referred to as a growth mindset.
 Those individuals saw abilities as something they could develop through effort and persistence.
 She also found that students with a growth mindset tended to outperform those with a fixed mindset.

 These ideas translate well into the workplace.
 Employees with a growth mindset are typically more willing to take on new challenges and are more open to learning from constructive criticism.
-They’re also more likely to persist with tasks in spite of setbacks and are, ultimately, usually more productive than those with a fixed mindset.
+They’re also more likely to persist with tasks despite setbacks and are, ultimately, usually more productive than those with a fixed mindset.
 So, how do you bridge this gap with your employees?

-An extension of growth mindset is helping individuals develop habits that promote high performance in the dental office and in their lives in general.
+An extension of the growth mindset helps individuals develop habits that promote high performance in the dental office and their lives in general.
 Many individuals who have received training in this area have found it to be life-changing.

 Are you convinced that mindset is essential for creating a high-performance team?
 Explore this type of training for yourself and/or your staff, visit our course page about cultivating a winning mindset.

 We are one of the very few turnkey-Learning Management System providers that specializes in the dental industry.
 Currently, with a library of more than 30 courses created for dental teams, our eLearning platform is one of the easiest to use.
 Simultaneously, eLearning typically costs at least 30% less than conventional training making for a truly efficient solution for your dental organization.